 Even if you aren't building a major construction project, you'll see examples in this tutorial of how helpful Gantt charts in PowerPoint.
-And more importantly, you'll learn how to build Gantt charts in PowerPoint so that you don't have to learn yet another piece of project management software.
+And, you'll learn how to make Gantt charts in PowerPoint so that you don't have to learn yet another piece of project management software.

 If you're looking for other illustrative ways to showcase data and process, it might be time to learn a bit about infographics.
 Thanks to the broad library of templates on Envato Elements, you can build amazing graphics in PowerPoint as you can see in the round-up below:

 - Microsoft PowerPoint35 Best Infographic PowerPoint Presentation Templates: With Great PPT Data Slides 2022Sean Hodge